Feature | Aortic Stenosis: Challenges For Shared Decision-Making

 Post-procedure, the majority of patients said they were able to enjoy working around the house or yard (73%) and exercising (71%) again.
 Nearly one-third also listed spending more time with family and friends and returning to work, whether full- or part-time.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Structural Heart Disease, Exercise
+Clinical Topics: Cardiac Surgery, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Structural Heart Disease, Exercise

 Keywords: ACC Publications, Cardiology Magazine, Patient Participation, Patient Satisfaction, Friends, Aortic Valve, Aortic Valve Stenosis, Medically Uninsured, Mobile Applications, Education, Distance, Decision Making, Follow-Up Studies, Transcatheter Aortic Valve Replacement, Exercise, Heart Failure, Motivation, Heart Valve Diseases, Risk Assessment, Referral and Consultation, Audiovisual Aids, Family, Decision Support Techniques, Insurance